 Protecting high-speed data, personal and metadata transmission without compromising network performance

 Layer 2 data networks provide high bandwidth and data transmission speed capabilities that Layer 3 networks cannot match.
 They also enable the use of all network architectures, something not possible at Layer 1.
 This is why major organisations and government agencies prefer Layer 2 networks for their mission-critical, high data-volume WAN and MAN operations.

 Simply put, Layer 2 networks deliver reduced complexity; significantly lower data latency; reduced management overheads; greater flexibility and improved scalability.
 They also eliminate data traffic priority difficulties.

 When organisations implement mission-critical technologies to optimise business efficiencies, including real-time data transmission, Layer 2 network characteristics enhance the performance of those technologies; whatever the key technologies deployed:

-Cloud computing – software and infrastructure-as-a-service
+Cloud Computing – software and infrastructure-as-a-service

-Microwave network integration – overcoming physical environment limitations
+Microwave Networks – overcoming physical environment limitations